NOAA’s National Hurricane Center issued a Public Advisory on Saturday, October 19, 2019, due to Tropical Storm Nestor that is forecast to hit Florida.

-On the National Hurricane Center forecast track, the center of Tropical Storm Nestor will approach the northern Gulf Coast later today and tonight and then hit Florida around 8 a.m.
-Eastern Daylight Time on Saturday.
+On the National Hurricane Center forecast track, the center of Nestor will move inland over the Florida Panhandle this morning.

 Tropical Storm Nestor has maximum sustained winds of 60 mph (95 km/h) with higher gusts.